 Working on a project with climate as a main topic presents us with a challenge to reduce the negative environmental impact of our own scientific work.
 Read more about our team's commitments to sustainability.

-Please enter your information below to receive quarterly email updates.
+Please enter your information below to receive quarterly email updates through our Newsletter.

 Centre for Climate Law and Sustainability Studies (CLASS)

 Institute of State and Law of the Czech Academy of Sciences